Beyond the Black Rainbow: Control

-Director Cosmatos stated that he's interested in social control mechanisms, our own personal, internal controls and how religion affects our consciousness and society.
+Director Cosmatos has discussed his interest in social control mechanisms, our own personal, internal controls and how religion affects our consciousness and society.
 These philosophical ideas are present in Beyond the Black Rainbow, a film focused on issues of repression and control of emotions.
-Cosmatos partly picked up these themes by reading the science fiction works of Beat novelist William S. Burroughs, books by and large dealing with societal control.
+Cosmatos partly picked up these themes by reading the science fiction works of Beat novelist William S. Burroughs, books dealing, by and large, with societal control.

 According to Cosmatos, the "rigid geometric world" of the Arboria Institute visually fits the movie's control theme.
 This is especially true for the Dr. Nyle character, someone "very knowledged, trying to create a very controlled environment to give himself a feeling of power."
-The light triangle, responsible for dampening Elena's psychic powers, is another control symbol.
+The glowing tetrahedron, responsible for dampening Elena's psychic powers, is another control symbol.
 The institute's plethora of reflecting surfaces – the walls in the hallways, the giant piece of glass in the therapy room, the infinity-mirrored Sentionaut room, Margo's glasses – might somewhat hint at this idea.
 To many ancient cultures, the mirror was a symbol of self-awareness, consciousness and intelligence, but also a source of pride and vanity.Lurker, Manfred.
 (2003).
 Dicionário de simbologia.
 São Paulo: Martins Fontes.
 The visual reference for Arboria Institute's interior design was THX 1138.

 The film's control leitmotif is shown in a subtler way by reflecting North America's political climate in the 1980s.
 Beyond the Black Rainbow has been called a "Reagan-era fever dream".
-Its paranoid, Cold War mood contains nods to the late U.S. president – through a clip of an ominous televised speech by Ronald Reagan himself – and former Panamenian general and convicted drug lord Manuel Noriega (Dr. Nyle's "Noriega" jacket).
-The Central American dictator had direct involvement in the "Iran-Contra" scandal.
-Noriega's fight against the Sandinistas, Nicaragua's left-wing guerrillas, was backed up by the CIA and the Pentagon.
-The CIA funded Noriega's military campaign with profits from the illegal sale of arms to Iran.
-The CIA also turned a blind eye to Noriega's drug trafficking.
+Its paranoid, Cold War mood contains nods to the late U.S. president – through a clip of an ominous televised speech by Ronald Reagan himself – and former Panamanian general and convicted drug lord Manuel Noriega (Dr. Nyle's "Noriega" jacket).